SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

-And you want to test that your system returns a specific set of accounts, like so:
+You want to test that your system returns a specific set of accounts, like this:

 ```gherkin
 Then I get back the following accounts